Groupon basks in Facebook light, for now

 Groupon is expected to report earnings of 3 cents per share on revenue of $475 million, according to Thomson Reuters I/B/E/S.

-Houston said Groupon shares may also be rising on new disclosures from Amazon.com Inc, which owns almost a third of rival daily deal company LivingSocial.
+Houston said Groupon shares may also be rising on new disclosures from Amazon.com Inc (AMZN.O), which owns almost a third of rival daily deal company LivingSocial.

 LivingSocial lost $558 million in 2011, Amazon reported in a regulatory filing Wednesday.